 When you’re driving, do slow down to a cautionary speed but do NOT stop on the side of the road to view bears.
 Not only is it unsafe but we don’t want the bears to become habituated.
 We’re on their turf – give bears the space they deserve.

-Its surprising how many people have told me they’ve tried this but please do not feed or approach a bear.
-If you come across a bear, keep your distance (at least 100 meters is recommended), back away slowly and leave the area.
+This seems like an obvious one but it’s surprising how many people have told me they’ve tried this.
+Please do not feed or approach a bear.
+If you come across a bear, keep your distance (at least 100 meters is recommended), back away slowly, and leave the area.

 You may have the best trained dog but when pets come across wild animals, it can make them behave in irrational ways.
-It can also provoke defensive and dangerous behavior in bears and the last thing you want to do is be worried about Rover getting in a tussle with a 500lb furball.
+It can also provoke defensive and dangerous behavior in bears.
+The last thing you want to do is be worried about Rover getting in a tussle with a 500lb furball.

 “A fed bear is a dead bear.”
 You’ll see these signs all over Whistler but it still doesn’t seem to stop people from putting these wonderful creatures at risk.
 By following these 5 bear safety tips, and sharing them with others, we can all do our part to keep these amazing animals alive and well.